According to recent poll, one-third of women over 40 are dating men ten years younger than they are.

 By Sally Wendkos Olds

-What do Tina Turner, Carol Burnett, and Julianne Moore have in common?
+What do Geena Davis, Tina Turner, and Julianne Moore have in common?
 Aside from fame and success, all married men at least nine years younger then they are.
 But it’s not only rich and famous women who are attractive to, attracted by, and forge relationships with younger men.
 There are many of us.

 According to an AARP poll, one-third of women between the ages of 40 and 69 are dating men ten or more years younger than they are.
 There’s 62-year-old Sherry Beauchamp, below left, who has been going to a contra dancing group for a few years.
 A year and a half ago a man considerably younger than she was asked her to dance.
 They danced together several times, and at the end of the evening he asked her to go to dinner with him.
 “I panicked,” she told me, “and thought, ‘Oh no, this guy’s much too young for me.’
 I told him I was tired and just wanted to head home.”

 Undaunted, the new dance partner immediately asked, “What about next week?”
 Sherry told herself, “Okay, it’s just dinner and I have a whole week to process this.”
 And thus started the relationship between white-haired, glasses-wearing, conservatively dressed Sherry, and tall, dark-haired, muscular 39-year-old Brian.
 The two have been living happily together for about a year.